tc39/proposal-reversible-string-split/README.md

 whereas in fact it is not - it is just being ignored.

 Which of the 4 proposed options should ultimately be used should be up to the committee as a whole.
-I don't really care (although I prefer the `splitn` option).
+I don't really care (although I prefer the `splitN` option).

 ### I like the current behaviour of split!

 No worries!
 It isn't going away.
-The new `splitn` function is meant to simplify the usecases described above.
+The new `splitN` function is meant to simplify the usecases described above.
 You can continue to use `split` as it exists now.